Roomify/rfa-docker/README.md

 - Run the Docker image

 ```
-docker-compose up -d
+docker-compose up
 ```

 This should bring up 2 containers, 1 Drupal RfA/PHP/Apache and a second MySQL container.
-Both containers should be linked and the Roomify for Accommodations database should be installed on startup.
+Both containers should be linked and the Roomify for Accommodations database will be installed on startup.
+Once both containers are up, visit http://localhost:8001/ - you may use the credentials admin/admin to login.

 ### Building the image standalone